SEO for SPAs: Single Page Application SEO Guide · Nuxt SEO

 Generates static HTML at build time for known routes.
 Serves static files to crawlers and users.

-Serves prerendered HTML to bots, JavaScript app to users.
-Google deprecated this approach in 2024 but it still works.
+Serves prerendered HTML to crawlers, JavaScript app to users. **Avoid this approach in 2026.**

 Test your SPA to understand what crawlers see:

-Chrome DevTools — Disable JavaScript in DevTools settings.
+**Chrome DevTools**: Disable JavaScript in DevTools settings.
 Reload your page.
-This is what non-Google crawlers see.
+This is what non-Google crawlers (and social bots) see.

 If your content doesn't appear in these tests without JavaScript, search engines struggle with your site.